Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation

-Fig. \ref{band-Bb21m} shows the electronic band structure performed in the Bb2$_{1}$m structure (with position reported by the experiment at 8K\cite{yoshida2005}) for several U values without considering the lattice degree of freedom.
+Fig. \ref{band-Bb21m} shows the electronic band structure performed in the Bb2$_{1}$m structure (with the position reported by the experiment at 8 K\cite{yoshida2005}) for several U values without considering the lattice degrees of freedom.
 Here we can observe that the role of U is to control the band occupation mainly around the $\Gamma$ point (above and below the Fermi level).
-Furthermore, we evidence that without degree of freedom, the band opening at M$_{x}$ at U $=$ 2.0 eV does not emerge for PS approximation (see Fig. \ref{fig-band-u} main text).\\
+Furthermore, we evidence that without degrees of freedom, the band opening at M$_{x}$ at U $=$ 2.0 eV does not emerge for PS approximation (see Fig. \ref{fig-band-u} main text).

-Fig. \ref{PS-LDA-largeU} shows the total band and partial $d$-band along with PS and LDA approximation, with U $=$ 2.3 eV, considering Bb2$_{1}$m structure without considering lattice degrees of freedom.
+Fig. \ref{PS-LDA-largeU} shows the total band and partial $d$-band along with PS and LDA approximation, with U $=$ 2.3 eV, considering Bb2$_{1}$m structure without considering structural degrees of freedom.
 Here we can observe that for both PS and LDA approximation emerges, a gap at M$_{x}$; however, the system continues in a metallic state.
-To increase U to 2.6 eV, we can observe that the system became an insulator in the case of LDA.
+To increase U to 2.6 eV, we can observe that the system became a narrow bandgap insulator in the case of LDA.
 Instead, along PS, the system goes toward a metallic state.